-I started freelancing when I was 19 years old, and for the past 7 years I’ve been a full-time freelance brand identity designer.
+I started freelancing when I was 19 years old (in 2005), and since late 2013 I’ve been a full-time freelance brand identity designer.
 There are many lessons I learned in that time that I wish I’d known when I got started, but at least others can benefit from this experience.

 Here’s my list of 35 tips that will help you avoid the common pitfalls of freelancing.

 Your hourly rate needs to be much higher than an employee’s.

-You need to account for equipment and software costs, utilities, paid time off for vacation and sick days, sales and income taxes, health insurance, retirement, marketing costs, professional services, etc.
+You need to account for equipment and software costs, utilities, paid time off for vacation and sick days, sales and income taxes, health insurance, retirement, marketing costs, professional services (bookkeeping, lawyer), etc.

 A basic rule of thumb for a starting freelance rate is to double your former employee hourly rate, and keep increasing it as you gain more experience.